David Bernard sits alone in the conference room, trying to focus on the pitch-black sphere floating before him.

 Robert nods.
 “In terms of metahuman ability, he actually didn’t have much.
 What he had certainly helped, but what really helped was his willingness to immerse himself in ideas and possible solutions.
 His antigravity models… well, I would never have thought to make the connections he did.
 The first time I ever saw his research, it was humbling.”

 “So the moral of the story is that he did more with less,” David says.

 “No,” Robert says.
-“The moral of the story is that metahuman levels of intelligence isn’t as important as the other qualities that aren’t affected by it.
+“The moral of the story is that having metahuman levels of intelligence isn’t as important as having other qualities that aren’t affected by it.
 Just a little metahuman potential and a lot of creativity and discipline can unlock the secrets of gravity.”